-1. Complete a Free Application for Federal Student Aid (FAFSA), with NCC's school code - 001252, at www.fafsa. ed.gov.
+- 1. Complete a Free Application for Federal Student Aid (FAFSA), with NCC's school code 001252, at https://studentaid.gov/h/apply-for-aid/fafsa. - 2.
+Submit required items to the Student Financial Services Office communicated via letters and/or emails.

-- 2. Submit required items to the Financial Aid Office communicated via letters and/or nechristian.edu emails. - 3.
-Review the financial aid programs detailed descriptions of each program are discussed in this guide. - 4.
+- 3. Review the financial aid programs detailed descriptions of each program are discussed in this guide. - 4.
 Review the Award Letter, which will indicate any additional documents needed. - 5.
 Note the types and amounts indicated on the award letter your financial aid eligibility. - 6.
-Keep the first three pages of the award letter for your records. - Sign and return the Acceptance Agreement (4th page of your Award Letter).
+Keep the first three pages of the award letter for your records. - 7.
+Sign and return the Acceptance Agreement (4th page of your Award Letter).
 Your signature indicates your agreement to accept the awards offered.
 If you would like to decline any award offered, cross through the line item and initial the change.

-Required Documents
+Required Documents:

-The Financial Aid Office will award students who have been officially accepted to the College; however, there may be additional documents required before eligibility is confirmed or funds disbursed.
+The Student Financial Services Office will award students who have been officially accepted to the College; however, there may be additional documents required before eligibility is confirmed, or funds disbursed.
 The Financial Aid Award Letter and Missing Document requests are sent indicating any additional document(s) needed.
 The documents are also indicated on a student's portal with the due date and link to the required document, when available.